camilotejeiro/android_quotes_display_apps/android_gradle/RandomQuotes/RandomQuotesWidget/readme.md

 Random Quotes Widget
 ====================

-The purpose of this application is to be able place and configure a home screen widget to display one new quote for the user (onTap or at periodic intervals).
+This application can be used to display quotes in a small widget in the Android device front screen.